dbp/pyret-tc/README.md

 that specify what errors and warnings, if any, the program should result in.

-If you'd like to run the unit tests inside the type checker, you have to first clear out the compiled code from `raco make` above:
+If you'd like to run the unit tests built into the type checker, you can run:

-    rm -r compiled/

-Now run:

-    raco pyret tc.arr
+    raco pyret tc-unit.arr

+**NOTE**: This is a hack - tc-unit.arr is just a symlink to tc.arr, because once you `raco make tc.arr`, if you try to run it, it will run the compiled version, which doesn't have the unit tests.
+So instead we run the same file with a different name (by way of a symlink) and it all works.
+If you are on a platform that doesn't have symlinks, this probably won't work, and you can just removed the `compiled` directory and then run `raco pyret tc.arr`.